 Therefore, generating as many high-quality reviews as possible should be a staple of your healthcare marketing strategy.
 One idea is to simply ask patients to give you an online review.
 You can include the link on their statement or on an appointment reminder card.

-Hop on sites like Google My Business, Facebook, Yelp, and more and create official business pages.
+Hop on sites like Google Business Profile, Facebook, Yelp, and more and create official business pages.

 Make sure to include your NAP (name, address, phone number) so patients can contact you directly.